Praxxian/lava-flow/README.md

 - Folder depth is limited to Foundry's folder depth limit.
 - Obsidian Canvas files are not supported.
 These will be ignored.
 - Issues with selecting a folder and having no files import.
 This is usually an issue with webkitdirectory.
+Workaround/solution is typically to use a different browser (e.g. Firefox, Chrome, Edge).
-  - Some browsers (e.g. OperaGX)
+  - Caused by some browsers (e.g. OperaGX)
   - Foundry App
     - Caused by older versions of Electron, which the Foundry app uses.
     - This impacts all v9 installs.